ArturoSbr/aws-ccp-cheat-sheet/main.md

 ### Cost Explorer
 Allows us to create custom reports to understand our bills at a high level (hourly or monthly).
 It is useful to view our costs over time and forecast our usage and costs for up to 12 months.
 Cost Explorer also recommends us Savings Plans based on our usage.

+### CloudWatch Billing Alarms
+These alarms show actual costs and are only available in `us-east-1` (though it groups worldwide costs).
+We can set up an Alarm to trigger a Notification Event, but it is intended for simple use cases (not as general as Budgets).

 ### Budgets
 We can create budgets that send alerts when the actual costs or forecasted costs exceed our thresholds (CloudWatch Billing Alarms does not alert you based on your forecasted costs!).

-Budgets can also send alerts when the utilization of our reserved services are lower than a threshold.
+Budgets can send more general alerts than CloudWatch Billing.
+For example, we can set alerts when the utilization of our reserved services are lower than a threshold.
+Additionally, we can get alerts for our forecasted costs.

+There are four types of budgets we can create:
+1. Usage
+2. Costs
+3. Reserved Instances
+4. Savings Plan

 ### Trusted Advisor
 Trusted Advisor is a tool that runs checks on our account and recommends actions to follow AWS best practices.
 It recommends actions based on five categories: